-- Development, implementation, and refinement of site-wide and facility-specific safety analyses and controls for nuclear facilities and activities (e.g., safety analysis reports and annual updates developed per 10 CFR 830). - Cross-cutting functional areas such as legacy material disposition, nuclear criticality safety, fire protection, nuclear explosive safety, seismic design, conduct of operations, work planning, training and qualification, maintenance, and configuration management. - Special studies of unique or significant hazards at DOE nuclear facilities (e.g., classified projects, process technology alternatives, and disposition of special items and by-product materials). - Weapon-specific safety analyses and controls identification and implementation for nuclear weapon activities (e.g., B53, W76, W84, and W88). - Nuclear explosive operations at Pantex (e.g., conduct of operations, procedures, lightning protection, electrostatic discharge controls), and adequacy of the Nuclear Explosive Safety Study process. - Laboratory support of nuclear explosive operations at Pantex (e.g., sensitivity testing of high explosives, electrostatic discharge and lightning protection studies, and weapon response evaluation and documentation). - Uranium chemical processing and component assembly/disassembly operations at Y-12 (e.g., conduct of operations, work planning and control, criticality safety, and fire protection). - Safety Basis for the Waste Storage Facilities at LLNL - Plutonium pit manufacturing and certification at LANL. - Corrective actions to strengthen institutional safety programs and infrastructure at LANL, LLNL, and SNL including reviews of the adequacy of vital safety system assessments and the implementation of conduct of operations and engineering at various LANL facilities. - Readiness to dispose of damaged nuclear weapons or improvised nuclear devices at NNSS. - Subcritical experiments at NNSS. - Nuclear explosive operations at the Device Assembly Facility at NNSS. - Operation of the Criticality Experiments Facility at NNSS. - Confinement ventilation and fire suppression system improvements at NNSS Device Assembly Facility. - Development and implementation of upgrades to address seismic vulnerabilities identified by the Seismic Analysis of Facilities and Evaluation of Risk (SAFER) analyses recently completed for the LANL Plutonium Facility, and implementation of Recommendation 2009-2, Los Alamos National Laboratory Plutonium Facility Seismic Safety. - NNSA's transition from Technical Business Practices, the Development and Production Manual, and Engineering Procedures to the new Requirements Modernization and Integration system for the weapon lifecycle. - Safety basis for the Annular Core Research Reactor at SNL. - Implementation of controls related to the Auxiliary Hot Cell Facility at SNL.
+- Development, implementation, and refinement of site-wide and facility-specific safety analyses and controls for nuclear facilities and activities (e.g., safety analysis reports and annual updates developed per 10 CFR 830). - Cross-cutting functional areas such as legacy material disposition, nuclear criticality safety, fire protection, nuclear explosive safety, seismic design, conduct of operations, work planning, training and qualification, maintenance, and configuration management. - Special studies of unique or significant hazards at DOE nuclear facilities (e.g., classified projects, process technology alternatives, and disposition of special items and by-product materials). - Weapon-specific safety analyses and controls identification and implementation for nuclear weapon activities (e.g., W76, W84, and W88). - Nuclear explosive operations at Pantex (e.g., conduct of operations, procedures, lightning protection, electrostatic discharge controls), and adequacy of the Nuclear Explosive Safety Study process. - Laboratory support of nuclear explosive operations at Pantex (e.g., sensitivity testing of high explosives, electrostatic discharge and lightning protection studies, and weapon response evaluation and documentation). - Uranium chemical processing and component assembly/disassembly operations at Y-12 (e.g., conduct of operations, work planning and control, criticality safety, fire protection, and operation and maintenance of vital safety systems). - Safety basis for the waste storage facilities at LLNL. - Corrective actions to strengthen institutional safety programs and infrastructure at LANL, LLNL, and SNL including reviews of the adequacy of vital safety system assessments and the implementation of conduct of operations and engineering at various LANL facilities. - Readiness to dispose of damaged nuclear weapons or improvised nuclear devices at NNSS. - Subcritical experiments at NNSS. - Potential nuclear explosive operations at the Device Assembly Facility at NNSS. - Operation of the National Criticality Experiments Research Center at NNSS. - Confinement ventilation and fire suppression system improvements at NNSS Device Assembly Facility. - Development and implementation of upgrades to address seismic vulnerabilities identified by the Seismic Analysis of Facilities and Evaluation of Risk (SAFER) analyses for the LANL Plutonium Facility, and implementation of Recommendation 2009-2, Los Alamos National Laboratory Plutonium Facility Seismic Safety. - NNSA's transition from Technical Business Practices, the Development and Production Manual, and Engineering Procedures to the new Requirements Modernization and Integration system for the weapon lifecycle. - Safety basis for the Annular Core Research Reactor at SNL. - Implementation of controls related to the Auxiliary Hot Cell Facility at SNL.

-While performing its reviews, the staff will assess the effectiveness of integrated safety management implementation and the safety controls identified for ongoing operations as well as any new weapon system surveillance, life extension, or dismantlement projects at Pantex, Y-12, or NNSS that start in FY 2012.
+While performing its reviews, the staff will assess the effectiveness of integrated safety management implementation and the safety controls identified for ongoing operations as well as any new weapon system surveillance, life extension, or dismantlement projects at Pantex, Y-12, or NNSS that start in FY 2013.